Mttmin/classroom_allocation/README.md

 A sophisticated Java-based application for optimizing classroom and room allocations using market design principles and deferred acceptance algorithms.
 This system simulates course scheduling scenarios and employs various preference generation strategies to efficiently match courses with available rooms.

+**Front-end development and integrating a scheduler is currenly work-in-progress, any help appreciated.**

 ## Table of Contents

 - [Overview](#overview)